syncfusion-content/javascript-docs/js/DropDownList/Customization.md

 documentation: ug
 ---

-## Customization
+# Customization

-### Adding watermark text
+## Adding watermark text

 It provides the short description of the expected value in dropdown and will display the text until any item is selected.
-You can set this text using “[watermarkText](http://helpjs.syncfusion.com/js/api/ejdropdownlist#members:watermarktext)” property.
+You can set this text using [watermarkText](http://help.syncfusion.com/js/api/ejdropdownlist#members:watermarktext) property.

 {% highlight html %}